Temkit/react-hook-tree/README.md

 #### Simple philosophy :

 col-12 : 100% screen width

 col-6 : 50% screen width

 col-3 : 25% screen width

 Check the link [simple grid](https://github.com/zachacole/Simple-Grid), for more informations.

 #### Text

-all the text used have to be added using a [JSON object](#lang), so you can deploy it any language you want. you can also add the attribute "rtl" as true, to deploy in any rtl language.
+all the text used have to be added using a [JSON object](#lang), so you can deploy the component in any language you want. you can also add the attribute **"rtl" as true**, to deploy in any _rtl_ languages.

 ## Actions